centosGit/JLPF/README.md

 ```

-###2.
+#####2.
 Create a ProcessingCore instance.
-Add created filters to the core and start by specifying the number of threads to use.
+Add filters to the core and start it by specifying the number of threads to use.

 ```
 //Define the pipe's queue size